-Scroll down to see how you can donate, submit your family history and/or mini-histories, and participate in oral histories.
+Scroll down to see how you can submit your family history and/or mini-histories, participate in oral histories, and donate.

 One way to preserve your family’s history is to donate items to the museum.
 Don’t throw away those old items in your garage or attic!

 The collections housed at the museum include books, manuscripts, photographs, audio-visual materials, archaeological and ethnographic artifacts, art, and historic and cultural objects.

 The museum accepts donations based on our mission statement and established museum policies.
 Accepted items are stored archivally, preserving them for future generations; the museum may choose to display artifacts in our frequently changing exhibits.
 Donated materials are made available to researchers in our Research Center.